DianaHoefels/DianaHoefels/README.md

 ⚡ **Fun fact:** I built CoRoSeOf, a dataset aimed at training AI to recognize and address sexism in text.
 I believe in using the power of words for good!

-🚀 Let's make something awesome together.
-Thanks for stopping by!
+👋 Thanks for stopping by!